 Headshot on cover page by Graham Isador

 As a director, I love creating vivid and stunning worlds for audiences to lose themselves in.
 My direction engages the imagination, drawing story from the text and realizing it in spectacular ways, including genre bending worldbuilding, visual choreography, stunning transitions and desperately high stakes.
 I draw inspiration from pop culture, anime, video games and "unstageable" concepts that I realize in low fi ways through my productions.

 As a playwright, I'm fascinated by re-contextualizing villains as protagonists.
 I'm interested in second and third generation Chinese-Canadians and what stories we have to tell beyond migration.
-I'm interested the ugliness that can come with that - the dirt, the shame and the laughter.
+I'm interested in the ugliness that can come with that - the dirt, the shame and the laughter.
 I seek to disrupt the model minority in my work.
 Let's be villains together!

 As a dramaturg and mentor, I am passionate about new play development and nurturing young in craft voices.
-I believe in the potential of new artists, and have been fortunate to be invited to teach at institutions such as U of T, The University of Windsor, Humber, The Toronto Fringe, Hart House, York University, Laurier, the Paprika Festival, Strathcona-Tweedsmuir High School, the Musical Stage Company and Made in Exile theatre company.
+I believe in the potential of new artists, and have been fortunate to be invited to teach at institutions such as Sheridan College, U of T, The University of Windsor, Humber, The Toronto Fringe, Hart House, York University, Laurier, the Paprika Festival, Strathcona-Tweedsmuir High School, the Musical Stage Company and Made in Exile theatre company.